lucywyman/recipes/desserts/_posts/2017-05-03-chocolate-chip-cookies.md

 ##### Directions:
 1. Line two baking sheets with parchment paper and set aside.
-2. Place half the butter (8 tablespoons) in a medium skillet.
+2. Place half the butter (8 tablespoonspoons) in a medium skillet.
 Melt the butter over medium heat, swirling it in the pan occasionally.
 It’ll foam and froth as it cooks, and start to crackle and pop.
 3. Once the crackling stops, keep a close eye on the melted butter,